 - Style of skiing (more aggressive = more wear).

 - How and when they're stored.

 Cat tracks are small rubber grips that attach to your boots and make it easier to walk and prevent wear and tear.
-They’re small, foldable and fit inside your pocket and will extend the life your expensive ski boots.
+They're small, foldable, fit inside your pocket, and will extend the life of your expensive ski boots.

 - Seirus Innovation 4150 Cat Tracks - Check Price on Amazon

 - Skiskooty Ski Boot Ice Claws - Check Price on Amazon

 Read my full ski boot traction grip reviews here

 How to Take Good Care of Your Ski Boots?

 - War cat tracks when walking around town (stop bottoms being worn down by the pavement) - check price on Amazon.

 - Take the boot liner out at the end of each ski day to dry out or use a ski boot dryer - check price on Amazon